From A Wiki of Ice and Fire

 - Quaithe of the Shadow, a shadowbinder who seeks out Daenerys Targaryen and counsels her to go to Asshai.
 She wears a red-lacquered mask much like natives of the Shadow Lands.

 A Game of Thrones

-During Tywin Lannister’s council meeting, after news of Jaime Lannister's capture reaches them, talk eventually turns to Stannis Baratheon.
-Among other reports he has received from Varys of Stannis’s activities on Dragonstone, Tywin mentions that one of them is that Stannis is bringing a shadowbinder from Asshai.
-Tywin wonders what the reports mean, are any true?
+During Tywin Lannister's council meeting, after news of Jaime Lannister's capture at the Whispering Wood reaches them, talk eventually turns to Stannis Baratheon.
+Among other reports he has received from Varys of Stannis's activities on Dragonstone, Tywin mentions that one of them is that Stannis is bringing a shadowbinder from Asshai.

 A Clash of Kings

+Quaithe of the Shadow is one of the three representatives from Qarth who return to Vaes Tolorro with Jhogo in search of dragons.
 Later in Qarth Quaithe urges Daenerys to leave the city as soon as possible.
-When Daenerys asks her what she means Quaithe gives a cryptic answer,
+When Daenerys what she means Quaithe gives a cryptic answer,

 A Feast for Crows

 A Dance with Dragons

 In Illyrio's manse in Pentos Tyrion Lannister finds wines from Asshai in his stock.
 Illyrio Mopatis later assures Tyrion that the galley that delivered him to Pentos is on her way to Asshai.
 It will be two years before she returns, if the seas are kind.